ProfSFrink/Basic-C-Sharp-Projects/README.md

 ## 14 - BOOLEAN LOGIC ASSIGNMENT [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/CarInsurAppAssign/CarInsurAppAssign/Program.cs)
 A simple assignment in which we take three inputs from the user, their age, if they have ever had a dui and how many speeding tickets they have had and use these to determine if the user qualifies for car insurance.
 We then output the result of this boolean logic check to the console window as part of a string.

+## 15 - CHALLENGE 10A-2 - IF / ELSE / ELSE IF STATEMENTS [(CODE)]()
+A demonstration of the use of IF / ELSE and ELSE IF statements within C#, taking input from the user and using it to execute branching statements.